-It was originally constructed for semantic segmentation and provides manually annotated segmentation maps for 19 semantic classes, consisting of 2,975 images for training, 500 images for validation, and 1,525 images for test.
+This dataset was originally constructed for semantic segmentation and provides manually annotated segmentation maps for 19 semantic classes, consisting of 2,975 images for training, 500 images for validation, and 1,525 images for testing.
 Additionally, they provide 22,973 stereo image pairs with spatial dimensions of 2048$\times$1024.
-We split stereo image pairs into 21,283 for training, 500 for validation, and 3,215 for test.
-We cropped the stereo images by discarding bottom parts (the car hood) of 20\% and then resized them.
+We split the stereo image pairs into 21,283 for training, 500 for validation, and 3,215 for testing.
+Following the literature~\cite{monodepth17}, we cropped the stereo images by discarding the bottom 20\% (the car hood) and then resized them.